AdiCTF/picoCTF-2021/README.md

 cvpbPGS{arkg_gvzr_V'yy_gel_2_ebhaqf_bs_ebg13_nSkgmDJE} is encrypted with ROT13.
 Hence, for example, c becomes p, v becomes i and so on.

 ## Python Wrangling
 Python scripts are invoked kind of like programs in the Terminal...
-Can you run [this Python script]() using [this password] to get [the flag]?
+Can you run [this Python script](picoCTF-2021-assets/Python-Wrangling/ende.py) using [this password](picoCTF-2021-assets/Python-Wrangling/pw.txt) to get [the flag](picoCTF-2021-assets/Python-Wrangling/flag.txt.en)?

 commit